gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 2. Circuit Breaker Pattern - Instead of throwing error page handle service down gracefully.
 3. Service Discovery - All services register themselves.
 4. Observability - System is actively monitored.
-5. Fail-Over - Stand up server go live when primary servers dies.
+5. Fail-Over - Stand by server go live when primary servers dies.
 6. Throughput - The number of requests the system can process.
 7. Latency - Time taken to process the requests.
 8. Rate Limit - Restrict overuse of services by single or many users.